Search

 Bobby is almost three years old.
 He is friendly, active, and enjoys playing with his friends at preschool.
 Bobby often has trouble with changes in his routine.
 His parents decided to move to Israel this summer, but are unsure about how to tell Bobby and help him with the difficult transition away from the only home he’s ever known.

 When approaching a big transition or a challenging activity, I often recommend a social story to help introduce an idea while providing language and support.
-Social stories were originally developed for children with autism spectrum disorder to provide education and language for social interaction they otherwise had trouble navigating.
+These stories were originally developed for children with autism spectrum disorder to provide education and language for interaction they otherwise had trouble navigating.
 Though that was their initial purpose, I find them a useful tool to support any child.

-Bobby’s parents and I worked together to create a social story about moving on Storyboard That.
+Bobby’s parents and I worked together to create a story about moving on Storyboard That.
 I explained we would pick simple pictures and words so the retelling of the story would be easy for Bobby to recall.
 By using simple pictures and straightforward language, Bobby will be able to “read” the book on his own or with a parent.
 Simple pictures let Bobby to focus on the idea instead of the details of a picture.
 Straightforward language allows Bobby to recall the story easily and use the language provided to discuss how he’s feeling or what comes next.
 We wanted to keep the story short, so it would be easy to talk about and recall.
 We broke the parts of their move down into six steps, focusing on positive phrasing to help keep an optimistic outlook.

 Then the fun part!
 We designed characters on Storyboard That to look like each of the family members, using the “copy” tool to keep them consistent and quickly move them to the next cell.
 We used the search bar to find some of Bobby’s favorite toys (a red car and his stuffed bear) to put into the boxes.
 Other options to really individualize and help children get ready for changes are to include photographs of their new home or town.
 You can upload your own pictures to Storyboard That to use in your stories as well.

-The last step of the social story is working it into your everyday routine.
+The last step of the story is working it into your everyday routine.
 To help a child understand a new event or to help change a behavior, consistency is key.
 Finding time everyday to read the story provides opportunities to discuss the activity, give support, and reinforce the behaviors you expect.
 It’s also helpful to leave the physical story out for a child to explore on their own.
 Just like adults, some children learn verbally, others learn visually.
 It’s important to give them as much access to the story as possible.
 I printed two copies of the story for Bobby’s family and laminated them.
 Mom and Dad gave a copy to his preschool as well, so the story and language stays the same - no matter who is talking about it with him!

 Working With Groups